wey-gu/jupyter_nebulagraph/docs/index.md

 ## Introduction

-`jupyter_nebulagraph` (previously known as `ipython-ngql`) is a Python package designed to facilitate connections to NebulaGraph directly from Jupyter Notebooks or iPython environments.
-It streamlines the process of creating, debugging, and sharing Jupyter Notebooks that interact with NebulaGraph, enhancing collaborative efforts.
+`jupyter_nebulagraph`, formerly `ipython-ngql`, is a Python package that simplifies the process of connecting to NebulaGraph from Jupyter Notebooks or iPython environments.
+It enhances the user experience by streamlining the creation, debugging, and sharing of Jupyter Notebooks.
+With `jupyter_nebulagraph`, users can effortlessly connect to NebulaGraph, load data, execute queries, visualize results, and fine-tune query outputs, thereby boosting collaborative efforts and productivity.

 <video controls style="width: 80%;">
   <source src="https://github.com/wey-gu/jupyter_nebulagraph/assets/1651790/10135264-77b5-4d3c-b68f-c5810257feeb" type="video/mp4">